vvvv/betadocs/topics/audio/related/vst.md

 VVVV is not shipping with any vst-plugin.
 See below for a listing of some free effects or get any other and put the files (or a directory that contains .dll plus possibly associated files such as soundbanks etc.) into
  \lib\nodes\vst
 Start vvvv and the plugin should now be available among the VST category in the nodebrowser.
 There is no generic vst-node, every vst-node is a wrapper for a specific vst-plugin and is named after it.
 Click on the plugin in the list and a node is created, which has an associated window showing the GUI of the plugin.
-This window can be closed/opened as usual by pressing <kbd>Alt+1</kbd> or <kbd>Alt+3</kbd>.
+This window can be closed/opened as usual by pressing <span class="keyseq"><kbd>Alt</kbd><kbd>1</kbd></span> or <span class="keyseq"><kbd>Alt</kbd><kbd>3</kbd></span>.

 Per default the plugin shows two input pins and one output pin.
 The input pin must be connected to an audiosource-node (Waveplayer/Sourcebuffer/Filestream) or another vst-plugin (but still with an audiosource-node at the beginning of the chain).
 Vst-instruments must have an audio-input too.
 As vst-instruments overwrite the audiostream completely, it has no use to chain a vst-plugin before the vst-instrument.
 Vst-effects can be chained arbitrarily.